SS Cantabria (1919): Gestapo involvement

 Two weeks after the sinking of Cantabria, Danish police released information that shed new light on the recent confrontation that proved that it had been no coincidence that Nadir had intercepted Cantabria.
 For some time, the Danish police had been interested in the Copenhagen correspondents for a German newspaper, one of whom was Horst von Pflugk-Harttung.
 He worked for the Berliner Börsen-Zeitung, which was an organ of the Ministry of the Reichswehr.
-Danish police arrested Hartnung and eight other Germans living in Denmark, along with three Danes, and charged them of operating as spies in Copenhagen.
+Danish police arrested Harttung and eight other Germans living in Denmark, along with three Danes, and charged them with operating as spies in Copenhagen.

 Danish police proved that the accused had all been trained at Gestapo spy schools and had operated secret broadcasting stations, as well as engaging in nautical and hydrographical research.
 Between them they had drawn up maps and charts, graphs and complex mathematical tables of data.
 They communicated by complex codes, which they changed frequently.
 The outlay for so extensive an operation could be justified only as part of Third Reich preparation for war.
 The spy ring used the shadowing and sinking of Cantabria to demonstrate the complicated subversion mechanism that the Gestapo was developing.
 The sinking had been formulated by the Spanish insurgents, backed by their allies, as a warning to Britain.
 Franco was warning the British government that, unless she proved amenable, worse was to come.
 The Danish police investigation established that the attack was planned by Nazi Germany.
 As said above, Nadir and her sister ship Ciudad de Alicante used Emden as a supply base.

-Horst von Pflugk-Hartnung
+Horst von Pflugk-Harttung

-Horst von Pflugk-Hartung was a German spy, who along with his brother Georg, had previously been charged in Berlin for the assassination of the Socialist leaders, Karl Liebknecht and Rosa Luxemburg.
-Both men were acquitted but evidently many thought them guilty, for Georg was later assassinated.
-After Horst von Pflugk-Hartung's trial in Denmark, he was sentenced to only a year and a half in prison, and was released after a few months after German government pressure.
+Horst von Pflugk-Harttung was a German spy, who along with his brother Heinz, had previously been charged in Berlin for the assassination of the Socialist leaders, Karl Liebknecht and Rosa Luxemburg.
+Both men were acquitted but evidently many thought them guilty.
+Heinz was later killed in an accidental explosion.
+After Horst von Pflugk-Harttung's trial in Denmark, he was sentenced to only a year and a half in prison, and was released after a few months after German government pressure.
 He became a leading German intelligence chief in Denmark.